psamuels00/artwork/README.md

 **Content**
 - Get some better pics of the Beach Boardwalk

-**UI tweaks**
+**UI Tweak**
-- In attempt to make the first image on a project page stand out, it's height takes up most of the window height.
-However, when the window is made narrow on a desktop, the image shrinks and a lot of awkward, empty space is left below the image.
-Instead,  the project info should move up to fill the space.
+- On desktop with narrow window, there is a large empty space above and below the first image on a portfolio project page.

 **Performance/Accessibility**
 - Study reports from the following for more recommendations: